worthyag/SixLove/reports/finalReport.md

 </form>
 ...
 ```
 **Code Snippet 4** The `signup` html template.

 With that completed, I had written most of the functionality for user authentication, and had a bare bone version of the `registration` app.
 I then created a superuser in order to conduct a manual pretest, then I wrote some unit tests to test everything thoroughly (this will be expanded on in [section 5.1.1](#511-the-registration-app), though I had written some unit tests as I went along.

+The last implementation that I did for the `registration` app was create a landing and stats page (these can be seen in figures # and #).
+The code for this is in the home view which was shown in
+**Code snippet 3**.
+When the user is authenticated a stats page is shown, and when their not a landing page is shown.

+The stats page is home to two charts.
+Chart 1 displays information about the number of tennis sessions a user has (which the user can then filter further) and chart 2 displays information about the tennis sessions per month (which can also be further filtered).
+Users can make use of these interactive charts to track their progress by doing some of the following things:

 ## 4.2 The `tennis` app